Rajpratik71/zfs_wiki/Debian-Jessie-Root-on-ZFS.md

 * This HOWTO uses a whole physical disk.
 * Do not use these instructions for dual-booting.
 * Backup your data.
 Any existing data will be lost.
-* This instruction uses GRUB from the `unstable` repository for now!
+* This instruction uses GRUB from the `testing` repository for now!

 ### System Requirements
 * [64-bit Debian GNU/Linux Jessie Live CD](http://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/debian-live-8.6.0-amd64-standard.iso)